We'll cover

 Employers place a high priority on strong problem-solving skills because they showcase a range of other competencies, including logic, inventiveness, creativity, resilience, and lateral thinking.

-Looking for problem-solving abilities in a job description
+Looking for problem-solving abilities in a job description:

 There are instances when a job description will explicitly list the problem-solving abilities needed for the position.
 Problem-solving abilities, on the other hand, are frequently those that are not always listed in the "requirements" portion of a job posting.
-All that employers want for from candidates is the demonstration of an analytical mind.
-They will therefore use other language to define those needed skills instead.
+All that employers want from candidates is the demonstration of an analytical mind.
+They will therefore use other languages to define those needed skills instead.

 While problem-solving techniques seem obvious, they can be hard to explain without a compelling narrative.
 Problem-solving abilities are centred on creating and carrying out an action plan, in contrast to conceptual abilities like abstract thought and idea generation.

 Many resumes will use terms like “critical thinker” or “problem-solver.”
 Instead, get specific by showing how you have used a skill in a way that has solved a problem at work.
+Here’s how:

 The ability to conduct research is a crucial part of problem-solving skills since it helps you determine and comprehend the underlying cause of a problem.
 Research entails obtaining information and data, speaking with more seasoned colleagues, learning from external or internet sources, compiling recently discovered facts for sharing, and more.
 Finding and using the appropriate resources, gathering the necessary data, and brainstorming with the appropriate set of individuals are all part of this talent.